algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 1. **Home Screen:**
    - **Navigation Bar:** Provides easy access to the main sections of the app, such as the Dashboard(Swiping board), Profile, Notification, FAQ, and Messages.

-   -  **Swiping Dashboard:** Help the user to make a left or right swipe, and a left  or right button.
+   -  **Swiping Dashboard:** Help the user to make a left or right swipe and a left or right button.
-      -  **Swiping left:** If the User don't like a profile, he will have to swipe left.
+      -  **Swiping left:** If the User doesn't like a profile, he will have to swipe left.
-      -  **Swiping right:** If the user don't like a profile, he will have to swipe right.
+      -  **Swiping right:** If the user doesn’t like a profile, he will have to swipe right.
-      -  **Left button:** If the user want to refresh the Swiping dashboard he can click on the refresh button.
+      -  **Left button:** If the user wants to refresh the Swiping dashboard he can click on the refresh button.
-      -  **Right button:** If the user want to like a job, he will click on the start button.
+      -  **Right button:** If the user wants to like a job, he will click on the star button.

    -  The image below illustrates how the Home page will look like
 <img src="images/swipe.png" align="center">